 Gov. Murphy signs three bills ending cannabis prohibition in N.J.

 On February 22, 2021, Gov. Murphy signed three bills related to cannabis legalization, ending a three-year campaign to regulate and tax cannabis in the Garden State.
 In November 2020, New Jerseyans overwhelming approved a ballot referendum supporting cannabis legalization.
 The following month, the legislature responded with the passage of S.21 and S.2535.
 However, both measures stalled due to concerns surrounding penalties for underage use.

 On February 19, 2021, the Senate Judiciary Committee advanced A.5342, which addresses penalties for underage use.
 On February 22, 2021, both chambers voted to approve A.5342, and Gov. Murphy immediately signed all three bills into law.
 You can check out a summary of the bills here.

 Although Gov. Murphy’s signature means the end of arrests and prosecution for cannabis in New Jersey, it will likely take a few months before residents are able to purchase cannabis from retailers as the recently formed Cannabis Regulatory Commission develops rules for adult-use licenses.

 Medical cannabis program expanded

-On June 2, 2019, Gov. Phil Murphy signed A20, also known as Jake’s Law — named after Jake Honig, a pediatric patient who used medical marijuana during his battle with cancer.
-The law institutes many much needed reforms to the medical marijuana program, including:
+On June 2, 2019, Gov. Phil Murphy signed A20, also known as Jake’s Law — named after Jake Honig, a pediatric patient who used medical cannabis during his battle with cancer.
+The law institutes many much needed reforms to the medical cannabis program, including:

 expanding qualifying conditions, including by adding chronic pain;